-but makes sure that no agent's peak is overcome by excluding her from the rationing process as soon as her peak is reached, and it continues with the rest.
+defined similarly but instead it uses, as the starting vector of the rationing process, either the vector of lower bounds or the vector of upper bounds of the individually rational intervals, depending on whether the sum of the peaks is larger or smaller than the integer amount to be allotted, but makes sure that no agent's peak is overcome by excluding her from the rationing process as soon as her peak is reached, and it continues with the rest.

 For the subclass of individually rational and strategy-proof rules, we show in contrast that although there are many rules satisfying the two properties simultaneously, they are not very interesting; for instance, none of them is unanimous.
 A rule is unanimous if, whenever the sum of the peaks is an integer, the rule selects this integer and it allots it according to the agents' peaks.
-We show then that individually rationality and strategy-proofness are indeed incompatible with unanimity.
+We show then that individual rationality and strategy-proofness are indeed incompatible with unanimity.

-At the end of the paper we extend some of our general and possibility results to the case where agents' preference are not necessarily symmetric.
+At the end of the paper we extend some of our general and possibility results to the case where agents' single-peaked preferences are not necessarily symmetric.
 We argue why relevant strategy-proof rules in the classical division problem (i.e., the uniform rule and all sequential dictator rules) are not satisfactory in our setting.
-In particular, we show first that the (extended) uniform rule is efficient on the domain of all single-peaked preference profiles but it is neither strategy-proof nor individually rational, even in the domain of symmetric single-peaked preference profiles.3 Finally, we show that all sequential dictator rules are efficient on the domain of all symmetric single-peaked preference profiles but they are neither individually rational nor strategy-proof, even in this subdomain.4
+In particular, we show first that the (extended) uniform rule is efficient on the domain of all single-peaked preference profiles but it is neither strategy-proof nor individually rational, even on the domain of symmetric single-peaked preference profiles.
+Finally, we show that all sequential dictator rules are efficient on the domain of all symmetric single-peaked preference profiles.